These Minted Mushy Peas are the perfect side dish to your fish & chip supper. Green, fresh and zingy, they are free from the top 14 allergens!

 You can also freeze the mushy peas in a suitable container for up to 3 months.

-💬 Recipe FAQ
+💬 Recipe FAQs

 Marrowfat peas are green mature peas that are left to dry out in the field instead of being harvested when they are young.
 They are larger than the garden pea and not as green.

 This recipe consists of garden peas, which are a great source of vitamin C, E & zinc and other anti-oxidants that strengthen your immune system.
-Also the fresh mint is brilliant for digestion so these minted mushy peas are a healthy side dish.
+Also, the fresh mint is brilliant for digestion so these minted mushy peas are a healthy side dish.

 If you loved this recipe, please leave me a 5🌟 rating or comment below.
 I really do appreciate it. 😊